Statistics Projects

 • Notes: There is evidence of a linear correlation between lead and crime with a lag.
 There are plausible explanations for causation.
 See a summary by Kevin Drum Lead: America's Real Criminal Element

-• Learn more about Lead and Crime: Rick Nevin (has peer reviewed publications on lead crime - read "Horror" on his website for an overview), Kevin Drum Race, Lead, and Juvenile Crime and Lead Crime Links.
+• Learn more about Lead and Crime: Rick Nevin (has peer reviewed publications on lead crime), Kevin Drum Race, Lead, and Juvenile Crime and Lead Crime Links.
 An updated lead-crime roundup for 2018 by Kevin Drum.

 World Oil Production